-How to Strengthen Your Immune System in the Winter
+Strengthen Your Immune System in Winter

 The wintertime can be a difficult time.
 It gets colder, days get shorter, and it gets harder and harder to get out of bed each day.
 Your body begins to become more susceptible to illnesses like viruses and bacterial infections, as well as colds and allergies.